Team up with experts across industries to find innovative solutions to real problems.

 Norway P&P seeks to create a platform for research, education, technology transfer, new business development, and increased value creation, including future-oriented health research and technology to improve patient care and welfare technology.
 To achieve these goals, Norway P&P cultivates strong links with industry and business, particularly in energy and health care.
 Since its inception, Norway P&P has funded projects based on the transfer of technology, methods, and competence between petroleum and health industries.

-The inaugural Norway Pumps & Pipes conference will take place October 17-18, 2018, at Sola Strand Hotel outside Stavanger, Norway.
-Similar to the Houston symposia, P&P Norway 2018 will be a unique arena for collaboration between professionals that might not otherwise interact.
+The inaugural Norway Pumps & Pipes conference was held on October 17-18, 2018, at Sola Strand Hotel outside Stavanger, Norway.
+Similar to the Houston symposia, P&P Norway 2018 is a unique arena for collaboration between professionals that might not otherwise interact.
 As in Houston, Norway P&P believes that the solution to your problem may well be in “the neighbor’s toolkit.”
 Dr. Alan B. Lumsden will give a keynote presentation.
 Norway P&P is pleased to partner with the Norwegian Oil and Gas Association (Norsk olje og gass) to organize this event.

 Together with cooperative and industry partners and P&P Houston, Norway P&P will strive become a dynamic tool to develop new ideas, new solutions, and new products.